kenshaw/shell-config/git-commit-hooks/README.md

 script that will generate HTML for different file syntaxes (C, PHP, diff, etc).
 In this script, pygmentize generates "colorized" HTML from the git diff.

-Unlike other HTML post-receive hooks available, this one does not use any fancy frameworks such as Ruby or arcane templating languages to generate a simple HTML diff.
+Unlike other HTML post-receive hooks available, this one does not use any extra frameworks/templating languages to generate a simple HTML diff and email.

 ## Screenshot ##